Bennyyoung/Bennyyoung/README.md

 ---

-**Benjamin is very passionate about Tech, and Mentorship.
-He has over 7 years experience planning, implementing, monitoring, reporting activities and projects for developers, designers, and startups.**
+Benjamin is a Senior Frontend Software Engineer (Javascript, React, and TypeScript), he is also very passionate about Tech, and Mentorship.
+He has over 6 years experience planning, implementing, monitoring, reporting activities and projects for developers, designers, and startups.

-**Benjamin has interesting experience in public speaking and software engineering.**
+Benjamin has interesting experience in public speaking and software engineering.

 🤔 Find out about my job experiences on https://www.linkedin.com/in/benjamin-effiong-b4963512a/